Toddler Program Overview

-The first three years of life are the most fundamental in the development of the human being.
-Maria Montessori refers to the child at this period as the “spiritual embryo”.
-During that time, the child’s personality and intelligence are formed, and children acquire the culture and language into which they are born.
-Our Montessori Toddler program is specifically designed to meet the needs and natural curiosity of children from 18 months to 3 years-old, and to foster independence, development and language acquisition during this special period.
+The first three years of life are fundamental to human development.
+Dr. Maria Montessori refers to the child during this period as the “spiritual embryo.”
+During this time, the child’s personality and intelligence are formed, and children acquire the culture and language into which they are born.
+Our Montessori Toddler Program is specifically designed to meet the needs and natural curiosity of children from 18 months to 3 years old, and to foster independence, development, and language acquisition during this special period.

-Our Toddler environment is being conducted by a Montessori-trained teacher with special qualifications for the Toddler level, and teacher’s assistants help with classroom management.
-The adults in the classroom gently guide and support the toddlers in a manner which enhance their innate love of learning, sense of order and of independence.
+Each classroom in our Toddler Community is led by a Montessori-trained teacher with specialized qualifications for that age group, and assistants support classroom management.
+The adults in the classroom gently guide the toddlers in a manner that enhances their innate love of learning, as well as their sense of order and independence.

-Children in the Toddler community choose activities, explore, and experiment at their own pace in a classroom which is carefully prepared to meet each child’s individual needs.
-This nurturing, secure and social environment offers the child many opportunities for self-confidence, self-expression, movement, cognitive development, language and social skills.
-In the Toddler community, furniture is toddler-sized in order to allow maximum independence, and the various activities are purposeful in order to engage children.
+Toddlers choose activities, explore, and experiment at their own pace in an environment that is carefully prepared to meet each child’s individual needs.
+This nurturing, secure, and social environment offers many opportunities for self-confidence, self-expression, movement, cognitive development, language growth, and social skills.
+Furniture is toddler-sized to allow for maximum independence, and the various activities are purposeful in order to engage children.

 Curriculum